MikeTannenbaum/digital-garden-jekyll-template/_notes/Evernote is for long-term storage.md

 For a while Evernote was my go to, but then I started exploring and found better, more purpose-built tools.
 As an example: [[Why I like Roam over Bear for improving my thinking]].

-Similarly, [[Tools for managing information overload—and improving your thinking—are on the rise]].
+Similarly, [[Tools for managing information overload and improving how we think are on the rise]].
 Evernote, while they've done a decent job keeping up with features and UX improvements, has been lept-over by the likes of Roam, Notion, and others.
 Thus for the time being, it's become trusty ole data storage alongside iCloud for files and directories.

 Related: [[automate what you can]] using Alfred, which enables me to quickly search through notes without having to open Evernote.